Pipeline YAML Reference#

 will run.

-property in some block, you have to specify dependencies for other blocks as well.
+property in one block, you have to specify dependencies for all other blocks as well.

 is invalid, because dependencies are missing for Block A